In Him Ministries:

 Ellen White, continually active in the church, claimed to have visions from God and became a prolific writer.
 During her lifetime she produced more than 5,000 magazine articles and 40 books, and her 50,000 manuscript pages are still being collected and published.
 The Seventh-day Adventist Church accorded her prophet status and members continue to study her writings today.”[1]

-Ellen G. White’s prophecies and visions were central to that denomination’s early growth and doctrinal beliefs.
+Ellen G. White’s prophecies and visions were central to the early growth and doctrinal beliefs of the Seventh-day Adventist Church.

 But what kind of person was Ellen G. White?